carpentries-lab/good-enough-practices/episodes/03-software.md

 chunks that obey this limit, then create programs by combining these chunks.
 Putting code into functions also makes it easier to test and troubleshoot when things go wrong.

+[Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) is a plain language description of code or analysis steps.
+Writing pseudocode can be useful to think through the logic of your analysis, and how to decompose it in to functions.

 > ## Decompose this pseudocode statement into functions.
 >